 - medical assessments

 - letters of acceptance or rejection of the claim

 - responses of the individual of the rejection/acceptance

-Use the advanced search function in Discovery, our catalogue to carry out a keyword search using the keywords such as ‘Nazi persecution’ within the record series FO 950.
+Use the search box within the record series FO 950, using keywords such as ‘Nazi persecution’.
 Where names are included, you could also search these files by name.

 Please note that many of the claimants’ names have been withheld under the Data Protection Act.